 You don’t have to be a professional photographer or even own an expensive camera with a 1080p HD video camera to appreciate the beauty of this world.
 Many unique places around the globe are visited by millions every year, but for most photographers, they’re not worth mentioning.
 I mean, how many people would want to take photos of yet another tourist with a selfie stick in front of the Hollywood sign?
 Exactly!
-So, in no particular order, there can be some places you can every photographer should visit.
+So, in no particular order, there can be some places you can visit that every photographer should visit.

 In 2022, the world will be a very different place from what it is today.
 However, some places have been photographed so extensively over the years that they have become iconic to the real art of photography itself.
 Here is a list of five such places and why you should visit them in 2022: